When performed correctly, hair removal through electrolysis is permanent. That's why it's important to carefully select your electrologist.

 It's different for each person based on your ethnic propensity for hair growth, the treatments you've previously used and whether your hair is in an area that it impacted by hormones.

-Also, certain medications and some health conditions can impact both the growth of hair and the timeframe in removing your unwanted hair.
+Also, certain medications and some health conditions can impact both the growth of hair and the time it takes to remove your unwanted hair.

 Therefore, hair removal, by whatever method you choose, varies by person and location on the body.

-The main thing is to "be especially nice to your skin after your electrolysis visit".
+The main thing is to be "especially nice" to your skin for at least 24 hours following your electrolysis visit.

-Each follicle that I treated is tiny wound and it needs some healing time.
+Each follicle that I treat is a tiny wound and it needs some healing time.
 Some people experience redness and minor swelling.
 A cold compress can help with any swelling.

-A little crust or scab may appear at a follicle and this is normal.
+A little crust or scab may appear at the surface of a follicle and that is fine.